tsaqib/www/_posts/2016-06-11-opencv3-up-running.md

 Alright, now it seems all OK, until it is not.
 If you choose to use Matplotlib which uses UI toolkits which eventually use framework version of the Python of OS X, may cause trouble.
 Why would you need Matplotlib?
 Because without it, it wouldn't be easy for you to output the image processing changes that you are going to make.
 The best way, in my opinion, is to run it in a virtual environment, and that's not going to solve the problem straight way either.
 Matplotlib's [FAQ](http://matplotlib.org/faq/virtualenv_faq.html) helps to figure it out.

-Create `frameworkpython` inside bin directory of the virtual environment with the following content:
+Create `fxpy` inside bin directory of the virtual environment with the following content:

 {% highlight bash %}
 #!/bin/bash